 Date

 Name of La ndowner

 Address

-City, State Z ZIP
+City, State 2 ZIP

 Dear (Name of Landowner)

-On behalf o of, I am writing this Offer of Just Compensation for the property located at
+f, I am writing this Offer of Just Compensation for the property located at

-(Address of Property) , further described as(Legal Description of Property)
+(Address of Property) , further described as (Legal Description of Property) .

-review.
-A St Based on th \$ (Appraised) addition to If this offer Representative wiew appraiser and found to be well-supported.
-Please find enclosed a copy of the appraisal and appraisal tatement of Just Compensation is also enclosed, that provides the basis for the Offer of Just Compensation.
-The appraisal and review, (Name of Project Sponsor) hereby makes you an offer in the amount of Nalue) for the purchase of your property.
+certified rev review.
+A St Based on th \$ (Appraised) In the property appraised by a licensed appraiser and this report has been thoroughly analyzed by a view appraiser and found to be well-supported.
+Please find enclosed a copy of the appraisal and appraisal catement of Just Compensation is also enclosed, that provides the basis for the Offer of Just Compensation.
+The appraisal and review, (Name of Project Sponsor) hereby makes you an offer in the amount of Value) for the purchase of your property.
 Relocation benefits to which you may be entitled are in the acquisition price of your property.

-The acquisition price of your property.
+Representative meets with your approval, or if you have any questions, please contact(Name of Project Sponsor's at(Phone Number/Email Address) Our staff has prepared(Description of Conveyance Documents) finalizing the acquisition.

-very much for your cooperation and favorable consideration of this offer.
+Thank you v very much for your cooperation and favorable consideration of this offer.

 Sincerely,

-f Project Sponsor's Authorized Representative ect Sponsor's Authorized Representative
+- f Project Sponsor's Authorized Representative ect Sponsor's Authorized Representative

 c: LWCF P Planner, Missouri Department of Natural Resources, Division of State Parks

 Enclosure: Appraisal Report

 Appraisal Review Report

 Statement of Just Compensation